 The cloister and porch of the abbey church of St-Pierre is a supreme masterpiece of Romanesque sculpture.
 Indeed, the fact that it has survived numerous wars, including siege and sack by Simon de Montfort senior in 1212 during the crusade against the Cathars, is something of a miracle.
 During the Revolution it was used as a gunpowder factory and billet for soldiers, who damaged many of the sculptures.
 In the 1830s it only escaped demolition to make way for the Bordeaux–Toulouse train line by a whisker.

 Legend has it that Clovis the Frank first founded a monastery here, though it seems more probable that its origins belong in the seventh century, which saw the foundation of so many monasteries throughout Aquitaine.
 The first Romanesque church on the site was consecrated in 1063 and enlarged in the following century.
 The famous south porch, with its magnificent tympanum and curious wavy door jambs and pillars, dates from this second phase of building, and its influence can be seen in the decoration of porches on countless churches across the south of France.
-It depicts Christ in Majesty, right hand raised in benediction, the Book of Life in his hand, surrounded by the evangelists and the elders of the Apocalypse as described by St John in the Book of Revelation.
+It depicts Christ in Majesty, surrounded by the evangelists and the elders of the Apocalypse as described by St John in the Book of Revelation.
 There’s more fine carving in the capitals inside the porch, and the interior of the church, which was remodelled in the fifteenth century, is interesting too, especially for some of the wood and stone statuary it contains.